 - At the end of the year you must mark your securities to market, that is you treat any securities held at the end of the year as if you had sold them on that day for the current market value.

 We do not currently have a solution for Mark-to-Market traders.
-We would like to develop one, however.
-If you can help us locate a free or low-cost web service for looking up securities values on a specified date or if you are willing to participate in a beta test program for future program releases, please email us.
+We have recently been informed about a low-cost web service for looking up securities values on a specified date and are exploring a solution.
+If you are willing to participate in a beta test program for future program releases, please email us.